glesys/terraform-provider-glesys/README.md

 ## intro

-Use at your own risk.
 This is a PoC for working with terraform and glesys/glesys-go.
+Please see https://github.com/glesys/glesys-go and https://github.com/GleSYS/API/wiki/API-Documentation for more information.

 ## Installation / Local development